anki-code/xonsh-cheatsheet/README.md

 * Threadable (capturable) process is the process without any interaction with user.
 Note that if unthreadable process will run with detached terminal it will be suspended by OS automatically.
 * Capturing "strict no" means that stream will be passed to the main terminal from any place of calling.

+Note:
+* If you want to run interactive xonsh from bash script you need to have interactive shebang (i.e. `#!/bin/bash -i`) to avoid suspending by OS.

 ### `$()` - capture and return output without printing stdout and stderr

 *Technical name of this operator: captured stdout.
 Python call: `__xonsh__.subproc_captured_stdout()`.*